 Follow the link to learn more about dog eye problems and how to spot and avoid potential problems with your Cocker's eyes.

-Fleas are horrid little parasites!
+Dog fleas (and ticks) are horrid little parasites!

-If you're already a dog owner you may well be familiar with fleas, however, if you're a new puppy owner, you may not
+If you're already a dog owner you're probably familiar with fleas, however, if you're a new puppy owner, you may not

 If you prefer not to use chemicals on your pet, you might like to consider a natural flea control which you can either make yourself or pick up at any good pet store.